-- Building the capacity of our Aboriginal and Torres Strait Islander workforce to deliver palliative care;
+- Building the capacity of our Aboriginal and Torres Strait Islander workforce to deliver palliative care

-IPEPA’s vision is to break down the barriers to accessing palliative care experienced by Aboriginal and Torres Strait Islander peoples.
+To break down the barriers to accessing palliative care experienced by Aboriginal and Torres Strait Islander peoples.

-IPEPA’s goal is to achieve the vision by preparing mainstream and Aboriginal and Torres Strait Islander health professionals to deliver high quality, holistic and culturally responsive palliative care to Aboriginal and Torres Strait Islander people and their loved ones.
+To achieve the vision by preparing mainstream and Aboriginal and Torres Strait Islander health professionals to deliver high quality, holistic and culturally responsive palliative care to Aboriginal and Torres Strait Islander people and their loved ones.

 The design core represents the individual, family and community.
 The eight symbols around this core represent the states and territories to reflect the national connection and wider community.
 It symbolises the safety of the environment, the reach and network that spread the word and education provided by IPEPA.

 Together they can provide the right environment for Aboriginal and Torres Strait Islander peoples to understand palliative care and know that IPEPA is there to assist in the best way possible.